trimstray/linux-hardening-checklist/README.md

 ## General disclaimer

-:warning: Recommendation is to always turn a feature from this checklist on in pre-production environments instead of jumping directly into production.
+:warning: &nbsp;&nbsp;I recommend is to always turn a feature from this checklist on in pre-production environments instead of jumping directly into production.

 ## Levels of priority